cloudnative-pg/cloudnative-pg.github.io/content/blog/hasura-graphql/index.md

 ---

 CloudNativePG is a production-grade PostgreSQL operator for Kubernetes.
-It is also a good way to bootstrap a comfortable development environment.
+It is also a great way to bootstrap a comfortable development environment.

 In this blog post, we'll create a CloudNativePG cluster with a few example tables, and we'll use [Hasura](https://hasura.io) to bootstrap a